bisos-pip/b/py3/README.rst

 servers.
 These include: FastAPI (based on Pydantic), gRPC, pyswagger, Bravado, Flask-API, djangorestframework, RPyC, etc.

-These common conventional approaches have several shorcomings.
-These
+These common conventional approaches have several shorcomings which
 include:

 -  The model and terminology of Web-APIs/Web-Services/REST-APIs/OpenAPI/SOAP/gRPC is ill directed.
    The proper model and terminology is that of **Remote Operations**.

--  All of the web services models mix web with remote ops at protocol layer.
-Particularly true of OpenAPI.
+-  All of the web services models mix web with remote operations at protocol layer.
+This is particularly true of OpenAPI and is wrong.

--  Confusing Client Server with invoke/perform
+-  All of the web services models confuse the Remote Operations invoke/perform architecture with the Client/Server architecture.
+This modeling and terminology error has caused immense confusion.

--  CLI development and API development have a great deal in common and can be merged.
+-  The CLI development and API development frameworks have a great deal in common and can be merged.

--  Lack of framework
+-  None of the exisiting frameworks combine CLI development and API development.

 Our model and terminology for Remote-Operation
 ----------------------------------------------

 Our model and terminology for Remote-Operations is based on:

-   **X.880: Remote Operations: Model, Notation and Service Definition**
+   **X.880 ( ISO/IEC 13712-1): Remote Operations: Model, Notation and
+   Service Definition**

 ITU X.880 and X.881 which are harmonized with ISO/IEC 13712-1, provide a
 model, terminology and service definitions for Remote Operations.
 These